nasa/trick/docs/tutorial/ATutTrickView.md

 1. Notice that dyn.cannon.vel[0] is 43.30... meters per second.
 To view it in feet per second:
     * Left Click on the variable dyn.cannon.vel[0] on the Variable table.
-    * Left Click on the "m/s" in the Unit column to bring up a drop-down list.
+    * Double Click on the "m/s" in the Unit column to edit the field.
-    * Select **ft/s**.
+    * Type **ft/s**.
 Notice that the value of dyn.cannon.vel[0] changes to 142.06... ft/s.

 1. Resume the simulation run by clicking the **Start** button on the sim control panel.
 Notice that the trajectory assumes its predetermined path.
-This is because we are giving the cannonball a position as a function of time.
+This is because we are analytically calculating the cannonball position as a function of time, rather than calculating it from the previous frame data.

 #### TV With An Input File
 If this simulation were run over and over, it would be laborious to